Choosing a .NET Console UI Library

 Approach Measure/Render Pos/Dim with arithmetic Flexbox + Grid + Dock DOM pipeline (Measure/Arrange/Paint)

-Containers Layout (grid cells) View nesting VStack, HStack, WrapStack, Grid, DockLayout, ZStack, Splitter, ScrollViewer HorizontalGrid, ColumnContainer, ScrollablePanel
+Containers Layout (grid cells) View nesting VStack, HStack, WrapStack, Grid, DockLayout, ZStack, Splitter, ScrollViewer GridControl (2D), HorizontalGrid, ColumnContainer, ScrollablePanel, sticky dock

-Flexibility Low High (Pos/Dim arithmetic) Very high (WPF/Avalonia-level) Moderate
+Flexibility Low High (Pos/Dim arithmetic) Very high (WPF/Avalonia-level) High via composition (Moderate as primitives)

 Developer Experience